-With a designer background, in October I decided to start a UX Bootcamp at Codaisseur Academy in Amsterdam.
-In 10 weeks of intensive classes and training, I wanted to make a switch in my career and become a Junior UX Designer.
+With a multi-disciplinary designer background, in October I decided to start a UX Bootcamp at Codaisseur Academy in Amsterdam.
 The redesign that I am going to present is my graduation project and I had 5 five days for this assignment.

 Disclaimer: As I mentioned, this is a study project and I am not affiliated with Albelli.

 Yes, photo printing!
 Now with the huge improvement of cameras on mobile devices, we are taking a lot more photos.
 According to the Business Insider, in 2017 the number of photos taken was approximately 1.2 trillion.
 And this number will get higher thanks to smartphones.

 Another point is that people are sharing photos more on messaging apps and on social media each day.
 The days of taking a flash drive to copy your friend's photos are gone.
 According to Mary Meeker’s Annual Internet Trends Report, people are uploading an average of 1.8 billion digital images per day.

 So if you have all your photos already with you, an app to send it directly to printing to be delivered at your house, printing photos should be awesome, right?
 Yes, but … (there’s always a but).
 With really helpful tools to do this being available, there’s still a lot of people that don’t print their photos.
 But I’ll get to this later.

 To start my study I did a guerilla testing of the app to understand more the expectations of an app like this.
 I also checked the reviews on the online stores where the app is available.